civo/terraform-provider-civo/website/docs/r/template.html.markdown

 ## Import

-Template can be imported using the template `id`, e.g.
+Template can be imported using the template `code`, e.g.

 ```
-terraform import civo_template.my-custom-template aa589909-6bcc-42cc-8be9-b9c3648f74c1
+terraform import civo_template.my-custom-template my-template-code
 ```